 Skills Required to Become a Data Scientist

-Listed below are the important skills you need to work on to become a data scientist:
+Listed below are the important data science skills you need to work on to become a data scientist:

 Online Tools for Learning Data Science